Stefanos2021/Senior-Capstone/README.md

 - Admin will be able to Create, Read, Update, Delete, Schedules
 - Admin will have access to a setting page.
 - Admin will be directed to the EmployeeUI page once login first

+## Technologies Chosen: Industry Best Practices : Cloud Deployment : Dev Ops Principles

+- Database: MongoDB, This database was chosen because I wanted to build an enterprise application that was not sql based.
+Since the industry is moving towards this direction, I felt confident that this would be a great experience based on the content I viewed on their main documentation site.

+- Front End : Angular-JS, This framework was chosen because it leveraged the MVC architecture.
+Frameworks that support the MVC architecture is something I felt really comfortable with prior to this capstone.
+Knowing this and the rise of popularity Angular has in the software development realm made this a great choice.
+Additionally, the amount of support this has with my chosen backend framework made it an extremely stable framework.

+- Back End : Java - Spring Boot, Spring Boot was chosen because of its simplicity as a framework.
+Spring Boot when researched was a very stable framework that was extremely intriguing when I first was introduced to it.
+Compared to other frameworks I saw with Java, Spring Boot also worked great with a variety of Front End Frameworks like Angular making this a great choice.

+- Cloud Deployment: This application was deployed to the cloud in Azure and is currently set up with a build pipeline within the platform.

+- DevOps Principles: .
+The DevOps principles that were applied in this process were understanding the flow of work, not passing defects downstream, and testing my code before deployments properly.
+Being mindful of potential log file issues and print lines in critical health portions of the app was something I was extremely mindful of.